coreos/docs/quay-enterprise/configure-machines.md

 secrets/foobarquaycreds
 ```

-And then reference it in a Pod or Replication Controller:
+And then reference it in a Pod:

 ```
 apiVersion: v1